gbusch/gbusch.github.io/content/blog/superset-custom-image.md

     USER superset
     ENTRYPOINT [ "/start.sh" ]
     ```
     This Dockerfile builds on top of the default Superset-image.
-Using the root-account, we install additional packages, here duckdb-engine because I want to connect to DuckDB (for other connections: https://superset.apache.org/docs/databases/installing-database-drivers).
+Using the root-account, we install additional packages, here duckdb-engine because I want to connect to DuckDB ([see here for other connections](https://superset.apache.org/docs/databases/installing-database-drivers)).

     Then we copy the start-script (see 2.) and the superset-config (see 3.)
 Finally, we switch back to the non-root user, as is best practice, and set the start-script as entrypoint.